Inbibo/shift_docs/docs/reference/notes.md

 # Groups

 Shift groups are graphic objects that help organize other items throughout the board.
 With Shift groups, all nodes, notes, and other groups within its area can be boxed, labeled and moved together.
 To create a node, simply do `Ctrl + G`.
-If there are items selected in the board, the group will be created enclosing those elements.
+If there are items selected on the board, the group will be created enclosing those elements.

 <figure>
       <img src="images/group.gif" alt="Group">